tasmota/docs/docs/KNX.md

 If the Tasmotadevice is connecting to a Wifi Repeater you might experience some issues receiving KNX Telegrams.
 This also applies to mDNS and Emulation features.

-Also, if using KNX IP Protocol, sleep needs to be 0 in order to avoid losing any telegram.

 ## Implemented Features

 The implemented features, up to now, in KNX for Tasmota are: